syncfusion-content/uwp-docs/uwp/sfchart/Series.md

 **OutlierTemplate**

-The default appearance of the outlier symbol can be customized by using the [`OutlierTemplate`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.BoxAndWhiskerSeries~OutlierTemplate.html) property of BoxAndWhiskerSeries.
-The following code illustrates how to customize the outlier symbol.
+The default appearance of the outlier symbol can be customized using the [`OutlierTemplate`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.BoxAndWhiskerSeries~OutlierTemplate.html) property of BoxAndWhiskerSeries.
+The following code demonstrates how to customize the outlier symbol.

 {% tabs %}